MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Supported operations are Add, Get, and Delete.

 <a href="" id="policy-configoperations-admxinstall-appname"></a>**Policy/ConfigOperations/ADMXInstall/****_AppName_**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-Specifies the name of the Win32 or Centennial app associated with the ADMX file.
+Specifies the name of the Win32 or Desktop Bridge app associated with the ADMX file.

 <p style="margin-left: 20px">Supported operations are Add, Get, and Delete.

 <a href="" id="policy-configoperations-admxinstall-appname-policy"></a>**Policy/ConfigOperations/ADMXInstall/****_AppName_/Policy**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-Specifies that a Win32 or Centennial app policy is to be imported.
+Specifies that a Win32 or Desktop Bridge app policy is to be imported.

 <p style="margin-left: 20px">Supported operations are Add, Get, and Delete.